What is an employee compensation strategy?

 The exact shape of your employee compensation strategy will vary depending on your needs and the needs of your team.
 However, there are some key components that most will deal with.

 If you’re looking to save money, organizations might want to consider a lagging strategy.
 This is where you pay below the market rate.
 However, this can really harm your employer brand, and cause employees to leave.
-Using a competitive payment approach will
+Using a competitive payment approach will naturally help you match what’s happening in the wider market.

 When you consider salaries, you also need to consider raises.
 How often can an employee ask for a raise?
 Do you meet the cost of living as standard?